 Wednesday, January 16, 2008

 I'm not lame, I just walk with my tail between my legs, tentatively and slowly.
 Mum just can't imagine that a pulled muscle would make me act like this for four days straight.
-Not even wholesale flowers are holding my interest from a friend of ours.

 It's making Mum really sad to see me like this.
 She wants my manic, crazy self back.
 Mum is feeling a little better every day.
 So she thought she'd feel up to taking me to the doc tomorrow.
 And she doesn't think she's contagious anymore.
 We're sure the folks at the docs office will appreciate that!
 She wouldn't wish her flu on anyone.